gustavotcosta79/devtrack-app/README.md

 npm install
 npm run dev
 ------------------------------

-💡 This project is under continuous development as part of a technical portfolio.
+💡 This project is STILL under continuous development as part of a technical portfolio.